opentelekomcloud-docs/modelarts/api-ref/source/calling_apis/authentication.rst

          //TODO: Add special headers.
          //request.addHeader("X-Project-Id", "xxxxx");

    b.
-Edit the **main()** method in the Demo.java file, and replace the bold text with actual values.
+Edit the main method in the **Demo.java** file.

-      As shown in the following code, if you use other methods such as POST, PUT, and DELETE, see the corresponding comment.
+      Replace the bold texts with actual values.
+If you use other methods, such as POST, PUT, and DELETE, see the corresponding annotations.
 Replace the values of **region**, **serviceName**, **ak**, **sk**, and **url**.
 The URL for obtaining the VPC is used in the sample project.
 Replace it with the actual URL.
 For details about how to obtain the endpoint, see :ref:`Regions and Endpoints <modelarts_03_0141>`.

       .. code-block:: text

-         //TODO: Replace the value of region with the actual region where the service to be accessed is located. private static final String region = "";
+         //TODO: Replace region with the name of the region in which the service to be accessed is located. private static final String region = "";

          //TODO: Replace vpc with the name of the service you want to access.
 For example, ecs, vpc, iam, and elb.